Computational Dating for the Nuzi Cuneiform Archive: The Least Squares Constrained by Family Trees and Synchronisms: Adding kinships and identifying persons

 We add { \verb|AITTARA 1) gs. of Ki-ir-zi-ia|}, in the above three kinships in NPN from the Kizzuk family tree \cite{dd, mai3}, to the { \verb|AITTARA 1)|}. {

 }

 In the same way, we add the other two kinships to NPN.

 We have 36 members in NPN in Fig \ref{reconstructed} out of the 37 members \cite{dd, mai3} of the Kizzuk family tree Fig \ref{kizzuk} by the argument in Section \ref{RNPN2tree}.
-We can not find in NPN, \cite{gpm}, published in 1943, the person Attamra son of Hupitaja in the Kizzuk family tree \cite {dd, mai3}.
+We can not find in NPN, \cite{gpm}, published in 1943, the person Attamra son of Hupitaja, in the Kizzuk family tree \cite {dd, mai3}.
 He is listed in HSS XIX 9 \cite{cg} , published in 1977, (\cite{mai6} ).
-The Kizzuk family tree \cite {dd, mai3} seems to give a good example to show how parts of a big family tree are given in NPN.
+The Kizzuk family tree \cite {dd, mai3} gives a good example of how parts of a big family tree are given in NPN.

-\subsection{Identifying persons in ``A legal dispute over land: Two Generations of Legal Paper Works", from Chapter Three \cite{mai3}}